v8/v8.dev/src/blog/speeding-up-v8-heap-snapshots.md

 require('v8').writeHeapSnapshot();
 ```

-We wanted to capture several snapshots at different points in the application's life, so that DevTools Memory viewer could be used to show the difference between the heaps at different times.
+They wanted to capture several snapshots at different points in the application's life, so that DevTools Memory viewer could be used to show the difference between the heaps at different times.
 The problem was that capturing a single full-size (500MB) snapshot was taking **over 30 minutes** alone!

 It was this slowness in the memory analysis workflow that we needed to solve.

 ## Narrowing the Problem

-Jason Williams started investigating the issue using some V8 parameters.
+Then, Bloomberg engineers started investigating the issue using some V8 parameters.
 As described in the previous post, V8 has some nice command line parameters that can help with that.
 These options were used to create the heap snapshots, simplify the reproduction, and improve observability:

 `--max-old-space-size=100`
 : This limits the heap to 100 megabytes and helps to reproduce the issue much faster.